V9.1 – February 2020

-The criteria set out in provider members’ contract terms cannot be varied unilaterally, either by the provider member, or any person to whom the provider member may subsequently sell the loan or plan, unless the homeowner is in breach of the terms.
-Should a homeowner fail to abide by the terms and conditions of the contract entered into, and thereby be in breach of the terms of that contract, the provider member or any person to whom the loan or plan was subsequently sold would no longer be bound by the terms of the contract and could choose not to honour all of the original terms and conditions.
+The criteria set out in provider members’ contract terms cannot be varied unilaterally, either by the provider member, or any person to whom the provider member may subsequently sell the loan or plan, unless the customer is in breach of the terms.

-4.2 In respect of all products, a valuation must be carried out by an independent valuer who:
+4.2 In respect of all products, a valuation must be carried out by a RICS qualified independent valuer who:

-(1) is a current member of the Royal Institution of Chartered Surveyors and registered under the RICS Valuer Registration Scheme;
+- is a current member of the Royal Institution of Chartered Surveyors (RICS) and registered under the RICS Valuer Registration Scheme (RICS VRS);

-In the interests of transparency and good customer service, it is good practice for a copy of the valuer’s report to be given to the adviser.
+In the interests of transparency and good customer service, it is good practice for a copy of the valuer’s report to be given to the adviser and customer.

 In assessing whether a variation to an existing product is “material” providers should consider:

-- whether the features or options available to the borrower under an existing product have changed.
-Examples include, but are not limited to, adding, offering or changing a cashback option, a free valuation, or a drawdown facility.
+Whether the features or options available to the customer under an existing product have changed.
+Examples include, but are not limited to;

-- whether the variation imposes a new requirement on the customer, in particular, one that would not meet the existing requirements set out in the Product Standards.
-An example would be mandatory or contractual repayment of an element of either interest or capital during the term of the plan, as opposed to at its end (which would normally occur due to death or move into long-term care);
+- Whether the variation imposes a new requirement on the customer, in particular, one that would not meet the existing requirements set out in the Product Standards.
+An example would be mandatory or contractual repayment of an element of either interest or capital during the term of the plan, as opposed to at its end (which would normally occur due to death or a move into long-term care)

-- whether the varied product still meets the guarantees set out in the product Standards; and
+- Whether the varied product still meets the guarantees set out in the product Standards

 The following variations are not considered material and do not require a new Certificate of Compliance:

-- A change in the range(s) of ages to which a particular product is made available, or
+- A change in the range(s) of ages to which a particular product is made available

 - A change to the interest rate offered under an existing product.